 Method

-1. Go to Calculation > Custom Calculation.
+1. In the toolbar, go to Calculation > Custom Calculation.

 library(psych)